ordina-jworks/ordina-jworks.github.io/_posts/2016-05-12-JS-Conf-Budapest-day-1.md

 Another fun fact is when delaying audio on a video, our mind will trick us by syncing the audio with what is visible on the screen.
 Again perception!

+**Key takeaway**

+Don't spend to much time optimizing the nitty gritty details of your code, instead try moving the active phase forward.
+As soon as there is activity being shown (pages being loaded), the brain enters the active phase.
+The user no longer feels as if he's waiting (Remember the perception?).

+You can move the active phase forward by making use of:

+- async
+- Serviceworkers

+> "The perception of performance is just as effective as actual performance in many cases" - [Apple quote](https://developer.apple.com/library/watchos/documentation/Performance/Conceptual/PerformanceOverview/BasicTips/BasicTips.html)

 ****